 A man in his 20s has died in Belfast city centre following a collision involving a bus.

-Police said the incident occurred on Donegall Square West on Saturday evening.
+Police said the incident occurred on Donegall Square West on Saturday shortly before 7.40pm.

-The collision, involving a bus and a male pedestrian, occurred shortly before 7.40pm.
+The pedestrian killed has been named by police as 26-year-old Samuel McAuley from the Belfast area.

 The bus driver was spoken to at the scene, a PSNI spokesperson said.

-Police have appealed for anyone who witnessed the collision, or who has footage, to contact the collision investigation unit on 101, quoting reference number 1551 28/01/2023.
+Police have appealed for anyone who witnessed the collision, or who has dash-cam footage or mobile phone footage which could assist officers with their inquiries, to contact the collision investigation unit on 101, quoting reference number 1551 28/01/2023.

+SDLP south Belfast councillor Gary McKeown said he was deeply saddened and shocked by news of the death.

+He said: “It is terrible that someone lost their life, and I’m sure the incident was very upsetting for people in the area at the time.